 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance Existing vegetation will be retained where possible.
 To the extent feasible, grading activities shall be limited to the immediate area required for construction.
 Surface water runoff shall be controlled by directing flowing water away from critical areas and by reducing runoff velocity.
 Diversion structures such as terraces, dikes, and ditches shall collect and direct runoff water around vulnerable areas to prepared drainage outlets.
-Surface roughening, berms, check dams, hay bales, or similar devices shall be used to reduce runoff velocity and erosion. • Sediment shall be contained when conditions are too extreme for treatment by surface protection.
+Surface roughening, berms, check dams, hay bales, or similar devices shall be used to reduce runoff velocity and erosion.
+Sediment shall be contained when conditions are too extreme for treatment by surface protection.
 Temporary sediment traps, filter fabric fences, inlet protectors, vegetative filters and buffers, or settling basins shall be used to detain runoff water long enough for sediment particles to settle out.
 Construction materials, including topsoil and chemicals, shall be stored, covered, and isolated to prevent runoff losses and contamination of groundwater.
 Topsoil removed during construction shall be carefully stored and treated as an important resource.
 Berms shall be placed around topsoil stockpiles to prevent runoff during storm events.
 Establish fuel and vehicle maintenance areas away from all drainage courses and design these areas to control runoff.
 Disturbed areas shall be revegetated after completion of construction activities.
 All necessary permits and approvals shall be obtained.

 Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance Provide sanitary facilities for construction workers.
-4.6-2a Upon acceptance of the design concept, a maintenance agreement shall be developed between the County and the Homeowners Association (HOA) or equivalent entity requiring the HOA or equivalent entity to complete the following tasks and provide the following information on a routine basis.
-These requirements apply only to the bioretention treatment system area of the project site and are as follows: During Project operations PBD/HOA PBD/HOA Project design review/Project operations Maintenance of soils and plantings, including routine pruning, mowing, irrigation, replenishment of mulch, weeding, and fertilizing with a slow-release fertilizer with trace elements; Removal of obstructions and trash from bioretention areas; Use of only pesticides and fertilizers that are accepted within the integrated pest management approach for use in the bioretention areas; Repair of erosion at inflow points; Monthly review and inspection of bioretention areas for the following: Obstruction of trash, If ponded water is observed, the surface soils shall be removed and replaced and subdrain systems inspected, and Condition of grasses; Distribution of the following: Distribution of the following: A copy of the storm water management plans shall be made available to personnel in charge of facility maintenance and shall be distributed to
+4.6-2a Upon acceptance of the design concept, a maintenance agreement shall be developed between the County and the Homeowners.
+Association (HOA) or equivalent entity to complete the following tasks and provide the following information on a routine basis.
+These requirements apply only to the bioretention treatment system area of the project site and are as follows: Maintenance of soils and plantings, including routine pruning, mowing, irrigation, replenishment of mulch, weeding, and fertilizing with a slow-release fertilizer with trace elements; Removal of obstructions and trash from bioretention areas; Use of only pesticides and fertilizers that are accepted within the integrated pest management approach for use in the bioretention areas; Repair of erosion at inflow points; Monthly review and inspection of bioretention areas; Obstruction of trash, Condition of grasses; Distribution of grasses; Distribution of the following: Distribution of the following: Distribution of the following: Distribution of the storm water management proved and replaced and subdrain systems inspected, and of subtrain systems inspected, and of subtrain systems inspected, and solars shall be made available to personnel in charge of facility maintenance and shall be distributed to maintenance and shall be area of the storm water management and the storm water management and the distributed to maintenance and shall be distributed to the storm water managemen During Project operations PBD/HOA PBD/HOA Project design review/Project operations